JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 For direct lighting, Solari uses a pretty standard ReSTIR DI setup.

+ReSTIR DI randomly selects points on lights, and then shares the random samples between pixels in order to choose the best light (most contribution to the image) for a given pixel.

 #### DI Structure

 Reservoirs store the light sample, confidence weight, and unbiased contribution weight.